cardano-foundation/CIPs/CIP-1694/README.md

 Governance actions are **ratified** through on-chain voting actions.
-Different kinds of governance actions have different ratification requirements but always involve **two of the three** governance bodies, with the exception of a hard-fork initiation, which requires ratification by all governance bodies.
+Different kinds of governance actions have different ratification requirements but always involve **two of the three** governance bodies, with the exception of a hard-fork initiation and security-relevant protocol parameters, which requires ratification by all governance bodies.
 Depending on the type of governance action, an action will thus be ratified when a combination of the following occurs:

 * the constitutional committee approves of the action (the number of members who vote `Yes` meets the threshold of the constitutional committee)